• Skip to primary navigation

 • sea salt & fresh ground pepper

-• 2 large eggs beaten with 1 Tablespoon water
+• 2 large eggs beaten with 1 tablespoon water

-• 1 cup panko crumbs
+• 1 cup panko bread crumbs

-• 1 Tablespoon Italian seasoning
+• 1 tablespoon Italian seasoning

-• 4 chicken breasts about 1 pound
+• 4 boneless, skinless chicken breasts about 1 pound

 • mozzarella cheese optional

-• ½ pound noodles cooked (optional)
+• 0.5 pound cooked noodles (optional)

 Instructions